Kaikoi at Hoopili

 No analysis available

-Double-wall construction appears to be a building-wide feature based on 19 of 20 current MLS listings using the DOUWAL code.
-None of the public remarks explicitly mention it, which suggests the MLS data is likely being copied consistently rather than independently described, but the prevalence is strong enough to include.
+Double-wall construction appears to be a building-level feature supported by 19 of 20 current MLS listings.
+None of the public remarks explicitly mention it, but the MLS consistency is strong enough to keep it as true.

 No analysis available